sqrl-planner/gator-app/README.md

 #### Pulling and syncing data

-If your database is empty, you'll need course information to use gator.
-To pull the latest data from all dataset sources, run
+If your database is empty, you'll need timetable information to use gator.
+To pull the latest data from all dataset sources, in the Docker container run
 ```shell
 flask sync
 ```

 The Docker container will automaticlly sync the data on the first-run.
 You might find it useful to setup a cron job to periodically run this job in production.

 Currently, the dataset sources are hardcoded parameters in the [``config/settings.py``](https://github.com/sqrl-planner/sqrl-server/blob/main/config/settings.py) file.
 You must modify this file directly to customize the data sources.